remicorne/phd/README.md

 ## Additionnal features (incomplete)

-A **custom prams** dict may be added for modification of graphical displays.
+A **custom params** dict may be added for modification of graphical displays.

-i.e. for summary_histogram you can input a custom: palette, plot_swarm, swarm_size, fig_width, fig_height, ylabel_x (to adjust the y axis label)
+i.e. for summary_histogram you can input a custom: palette, plot_swarm, swarm_size, fig_width, fig_height, ylabel_x (to adjust the y axis label).
+Custom params is also used as an interface for seaborn plotting parameters (see Figure.py).

-**JSON CLASSES** (region_classes.json, compound_classes.json and measure_classes.json):
-In place of a list input, the string corresponding to a subset of regions.compounds/measures may be feed into any function.

 ### Constants

 There exists a number of files in module.json.
 These work with the classes in module.core.Registry and are simply mapping that may be used to store information that is more persistent than a single project.
-Obviously this is a very poor setup and should be part of project metadata, it was just simpler to do it this way.
+For example region_classes.json, compound_classes.json and measure_classes.json enable to select data using 'classes' (lists of regions, compounds, or measures) instead of a list input.
+Obviously this is a very poor setup and thee categories should be part of project metadata, it was just simpler to do it this way.
 Proper implementation will wait for the database backend.

 #### Measurements